sirbully/golang-nextjs-docker/README.md

 2. From the root directory, run the following command

 ```
-docker-compose up =d
+docker-compose up -d
 ```

-3. You can go open either the frontend or backend directories for the specific `README` files.
+3. Please open either the frontend or backend directories for the specific instructions in their `README` files.